General Info

 The annual Carol Service is held in Christ Church, while First Communion and Confirmation take place in St Eugene's Cathedral.
 Because the school has a central location, it is able to avail of the wealth of resources on its doorstep - Central Library, the Nerve Centre, Foyle Arts Centre, the Verbal Arts Centre, the Fire Station and the Tower Museum to name a few.

-Foyle Hospice
+Foyle Foodbank

 The School Day